The Razor's Edge

 —Gary Barwin, author of Yiddish for Pirates

-“Jirgens has achieve the most difficult thing…finding an original voice.”
+“Jirgens has achieved the most difficult thing…finding an original voice.”

 —John Oughton (Now).